tytysam/seir_ruby_basics/rubybasics.md

 => Hello Big Bad World
 ```

-3. Save "Hello World" to a variable.
+3. Save the string "Hello World" to a variable.
 Without changing the letters in your code manually, permanently change "Hello World" to uppercased letters.
+Print the value of the variable you created.

 &#x1F534; **Commit your work**
 <hr>